ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 {PANEL: Why Cluster Wide Transactions}

-Usually, RavenDB's uses the multi-master model and applies a transaction on a single node first then asynchronously replicates the data to other members in the cluster.
-This ensures that even in the presence of network partitions or hard failures, RavenDB is able to accept writes and safely keep them.
+Usually, RavenDB uses the multi-master model and applies a transaction on a single node first then asynchronously replicates the data to other members in the cluster.
+This ensures that even in the presence of network partitions or hard failures, RavenDB can accept writes and safely keep them.

 The downside of the multi-master model is that certain error modes can cause two clients to try to modify the same set of documents